-- Americas-The Americas segment is comprised primarily of the US and Canada, and derives its revenues from the marketing and distribution of various coconut water and non-coconut water products (e.g., oil and milk).
-The Company's Guayusa leaf products (Runa), aluminum bottle canned water (Ever and Ever), and protein infused fitness drink (PWR LIFT) are marketed only in the Americas segment. - International-The International segment is comprised primarily of Europe, Middle East, and Asia Pacific, which includes the Company's procurement arm and derives its revenues from the marketing and distribution of various coconut water and non-coconut water products.
+- Americas-Comprised primarily of the U.S. and Canada, and derives its revenues from the marketing and distribution of various coconut water and non-coconut water products (e.g., oil and milk).
+The Company's Guayusa leaf products (Runa), aluminum bottle canned water (Ever and Ever), and protein infused fitness drink (PWR LIFT) are marketed only in the Americas segment. - International-Comprised primarily of Europe, Middle East, and Asia Pacific, which includes the Company's procurement arm and derives its revenues from the marketing and distribution of various coconut water and non-coconut water products.